Trauma Team: Plot

 During each story, the characters notice black bruises on patients' bodies, often associated with other severe medical issues.
 With Naomi, the bruises are found on the bodies of people who displayed erratic or insane behavior.
 The name "Rosalia" also arises in connection with multiple cases.
-Ultimately there is a mass outbreak of the disease causing the black bruises, eventually diagnosed as a virulent strain of viral hemorrhagic fever.
+Ultimately there is a mass outbreak of the disease causing the black bruises, eventually diagnosed as a new virulent strain of viral hemorrhagic fever in the Filoviridae virus family.
 Resurgam is flooded with patients, and a quarantine is established.
 Cunningham, who diagnoses a patient suffering from the fever, retrieves a skeleton that carries the live infection.
 The skeleton is the remains of Albert Sartre, a medical professor and CR-S01's adoptive father, who was responsible for the crime CR-S01 was imprisoned for and disappeared shortly afterwards.
 With his memory returning, CR-S01 escapes captivity and goes with Maria to uncover more information, coming across a photograph of his adopted sister Rosalia Rossellini, later revealed to be the virus's natural host.
-The virus—dubbed "Rosalia"—could have been a cure-all due to its ability to destroy other harmful organisms, but was too virulent and attacked any infected organism.
+The virus—dubbed the "Rosalia virus"—could have been a cure-all due to its ability to destroy other harmful organisms, but was too virulent and attacked any infected organism.
 If left untreated, the virus will wipe out the USA within a week.